pocka/genshin-utils/README.md

 ### As a developer

 - [x] Try Module Federation
-- [ ] Configure CI to only build changed packages, with Module Federation
+- [x] Configure CI to only build changed packages, with Module Federation
-  - Probably Lerna is needed

 ## Development